 For a non-commercial information provider, search engine costs are the bandwidth generated on a site by search robots that has to be paid for.
 Their benefits are the user page reads that result.
 Search bots have become so numerous in recent years that they are a major drain on site resources while most provide almost no benefit in return.
 Identified bots accounted for 45% of my site hit and bandwidth costs by July 2007.
-Yahoo is by far the worst bot abuser.
+This ratio continues in 2018, when I switched to a host that separates known bots from real viewers.
+Yahoo remains by far the worst bot abuser.

 A solution available to all users is to use a robots.txt file to exclude all bots but Google.
 Bot hits decrease to a small fraction of those to an unprotected site, and visitor count decreases only slightly.